sahibbajwa/CSCI-4448-OOAD/HW 3/README.md

 ### I spoke with Professor Montgomery and my project 3 is different than the original project 3.
 He also said that he would grade it himself.
 Sorry if this causes any inconveniences/misunderstandings.

 ### Assumptions:
 One of the large assumptions I had was how the decorator was implemented.
-This was the first time that I was using a decorator, so I believe that it was implemented right.
-The original interface should only have the method name inside, and the class that implements the interface has the implementation of the method that will be changed by the decorator and the class that extends the decorator.
+This is the first time that I am using/implementing a decorator, but I believe that it is implemented right.
+The original interface should only have the method name inside - and the class that implements the interface has the implementation of the method that will be changed by the decorator - and the class that extends the decorator has the actual changes inside.

 Another assumption I had about the project as a whole was that I could complete it by myself within a reasonable time whilst behind in the class overall.
 Again, thanks Professor for the help.